2015 Legislative Agenda

-- Restore full funding of the Quality Basic Education formula by eliminating austerity cuts or by decreasing austerity cuts annually by at least 15%.
+- Continue restoration of full funding of the Quality Basic Education formula by eliminating austerity cuts or by decreasing austerity cuts again by at least 30%.
+(BOE)

-- Require proposed legislation, impacting education, to be accompanied with full funding for implementation, or include a one year implementation delay with a fiscal note detailing budgetary impact.
+- Require proposed legislation, impacting education, to be accompanied with full funding for implementation, and include a one year implementation delay with a fiscal note detailing budgetary impact.
+(BOE)